Safaal3amry/Reading-notes/Seeing Your Remote.md

         *Check File Status
             $ git status

-         We also can do Setting up a Git Repository,Importing,Cloning,Tracking and Staging a New File,Committing a File,Committing All Changes and Pushing Changes
+         We also can do Setting up a Git Repository,Importing,Cloning,Tracking and Staging a New File, Committing a File,Committing All Changes and Pushing Changes.

- ###Local Repository Structure
+ ### Local Repository Structure
  ![](https://blog.udemy.com/wp-content/uploads/2015/08/image036.png)

- ###The Life Cycle of File Status
+ ### The Life Cycle of File Status
  ![](https://blog.udemy.com/wp-content/uploads/2015/08/image006.png)

-  ###Remote Repositories
+  ### Remote Repositories

-              In order to collaborate on Git projects, you must interact with remote repositories, versions of a project residing online or on a network
+              <p>In order to collaborate on Git projects, you must interact with remote repositories,
+              <p>versions of a project residing online or on a network

    @safa